Can you depend on Life Stage Benefit for upgrading your term life insurance?

 - Standard Lives only: The benefit is available only for people with Standard Lives - which means people who did not have to pay an additional premium over the standard rates when buying the policy - this is usually people who declared any chronic disease at the time of buying the policy.

-- Upto an Age limits: This feature can only be taken by individuals until a certain age limit - usually this limit is set at 45 or 50 years and varies across insurers.
+- Upto an Age limit: This feature can only be taken by individuals until a certain age limit - usually this limit is set at 45 or 50 years and varies across insurers.

-NOTE: Some insurers only allow you to opt of a Life stage benefit, if you're not choosing an increasing cover option.
+NOTE: Some insurers only allow you to opt for a Life stage benefit if you're not choosing an increasing cover option.
 For example - Across all Max Life term insurance plans - if you choose an increasing or decreasing cover option - you cannot also choose Life stage benefit.

 Life stage benefit comes with a lot of conditions and restrictions, drastically limiting your options to customise your term insurance plan, as per your family's needs.
 It is important to understand this fine print in detail, before you choose to go ahead - as it could restrict the quality of your cover, add-ons and features you can choose.

 Here are some scenarios you should be aware of.

 - Rider based restrictions: In the case of some insurers/ plans - you cant take a Life stage benefit, if you've chosen certain Riders with your term plan.
 For instance, in HDFC C2PP if you choose an Accidental Death Benefit Rider, you cannot also choose Life stage benefit option.